 And we work well with our partners.
 Access to material support has been greater than expected and hugely valued, enhancing quality of life in ways that no service might achieve.
 More than £3.6 million was accessed by 73% of the people that received support so far.
 We have used this money in a large variety of ways, depending on the particular needs of each person.

-1. The information above is based on over 7,500 financial records.
-Data was cleaned and then cross-checked with paper files.
-However, some data was not recorded very accurately, particularly during the start-up period, and we have not included this.
+1. This information is based on over 7500 financial records.
+Data was cleaned and then cross checked with paper files, however not all data was recorded in sufficient detail for coding, particularly during the initial start up period.
+For these reasons it has not been included here.

 Many survivors do not trust statutory services or professionals, and would prefer to access support directly from Future Pathways.
 However, this can be a problem in situations where, in fact, other services are better placed to respond.